 Auction Homes & Real Estate- Boise & SW Idaho

-Updated 7/21/17 Today, there are 10 properties in SW Idaho listed by Realtors and for sale by auction.
+Updated 2/26/21 Today, still 5 properties in SW Idaho listed by Realtors and for sale in an upcoming auction.

-Buying homes and real estate at live or internet auctions can expose you to risks not present in a typical purchase, and may best suit experienced cash buyers- see below.
-There are even higher risk types of auctions than these, which I don't track here, such as trustee sale foreclosure auctions held at title companies or courthouse steps tax sales.
+Caution- Buying homes and real estate at live or internet auctions can expose you to risks not present in a typical purchase- see below.
+There are even higher risk types of auctions, which I don't track here, such as trustee sale foreclosure auctions held at title companies.

 Absolute or Undisclosed Minimum?
 There are many variations on live real estate auctions.
 Absolute means it will be sold regardless of price.
 Some auctions have set minimums disclosed in advance.
-Others have an undisclosed minimum, sometimes called a reserve- this means you could win the live auction, but not get the property because the winning bid is below what the seller will take.
-Personally, I think it is misleading to advertise a zero price if there is a pre-established minimum.
+Others have an undisclosed minimum, sometimes called a reserve- this means you could win the live auction, but not get the property because the winning bid is below what the seller will accept.

 Pennies on the Dollar?

 Some auctions are listed at a zero price, but don't be fooled.
 The housing market in Idaho is just too strong and housing supply too tight to expect to steal a property for much less than market value.
-There is no shortage of investors with cash to compete against for a super buy.
 Never say never, but I would say not likely that a "pennies on the dollar" buy is possible in the Boise metro area at this time.
-A home needing major rehab or serious issues might be the exception.
+A home needing major rehab or serious issues resolved might be the exception.

 Buyer's Premium Explained.
 Most live real estate auctions require the winning bidder to deposit 5% non-refundable earnest money upon winning.
 This 5% is added to the live bid price.
 For example, you bid $100,000 and the auctioneer says "Sold!"
 Then the buyer's premium is added and the actual sale price is $105,000.
 A wise bidder calculates this in advance to know their maximum live bid before the excitement starts.